Emperor Divers - The Liveaboard Team

 Even though I loved diving from the get go, I always enjoyed the cold Dutch waters to dive and to teach.
 But whenever I could I went on a diving holiday and one of my favourites was with Emperor Divers here in the Red Sea.
 So when I got a chance to change my career, from marketing & design to diving, I was very happy to join the Emperor family on their safari boats.

 So now I spend my days with our amazing crew.
 Together we are family and we would like to welcome you to our home; to explore our beautiful dive sites and have a chance of meeting some of world's best marine life.
-And if you would like to expand your knowledge and skills as a diver, I can offer you a variety of PADI and SSI courses.
+And if you would like to expand your knowledge and skills as a diver, I can offer you a variety of PADI courses.
 What about Advanced Open Water or a deep, wreck, night, drift or Nitrox specialty?
 Here's to us meeting here in the Red Sea.